DLXPlugins/highlight-and-share/readme.txt

 = Does this plugin work on mobile devices? =

-Most mobile devices already have sharing features on text selection, but Highlight and Share works especially well for <a href="https://docs.dlxplugins.com/v/highlight-and-share/inline-highlighting/what-is-inline-highlighting">inline highlighting</a> and the <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-block/the-click-to-share-block">Click to Share block</a>.
+Most mobile devices already have their own sharing features on text selection, but Highlight and Share works especially well for <a href="https://docs.dlxplugins.com/v/highlight-and-share/inline-highlighting/what-is-inline-highlighting">inline highlighting</a> and the <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-block/the-click-to-share-block">Click to Share block</a>.

 = What Browsers Have You Tested This In? =